-According to the Organisation for Economic Cooperation and Development (OECD), Austria allocated 1.096 billion euros of official development assistance (ODA) in 2019.
-This equals to 0.28 percent of Austria’s gross national income (GNI) and – without considering inflation – represents an increase of 108.5 million euros or 11 percent compared to the previous year.
-In 2018, Austria’s ODA payments amounted to 0.26 percent of Austria‘s GNI.
+According the Organisation for Economic Cooperation and Development (OECD), Austria allocated 1.117 billion euros of official development assistance (ODA) in 2020.
+This equals 0.30 percent of Austria’s gross national income (GNI) and represents an increase of 14.3 million euros or 1.3 percent compared to the previous year.
+In 2019, Austria’s ODA payments amounted to 0.28 percent of Austria‘s GNI.

 DEVELOPMENT OF AUSTRIAN ODA

 According to OECD’s preliminary data for 2020, Austria invested a total of 451.0 million euros in bilateral and 662.0 million euros in multilateral development assistance.
 The increase in bilateral aid from 399.0 million euros in 2019 to 451.0 million euros in 2020 is due to payments of ODA loans, debt reduction as well as increased net payments from ADA’s operational funds.